-Our Data Processing Agreements and contracts comply with the standards set out by the ICO and, where possible, follow the standard contractual clauses which are available.
-Our contracts with data controllers and data processors must set out the subject matter and duration of the processing, the nature and stated purpose of the processing activities, the types of personal data and categories of data subject, and the obligations and rights of the controller.
+We comply with the standards set out by the ICO.
+Where possible, we will follow the standard contractual clauses with data controllers and data processors which set out the subject matter and duration of the processing, the nature and stated purpose of the processing activities, the types of personal data and categories of data subject, and the obligations and rights of the controller.

-At a minimum, our Data Processing Agreements and contracts include terms that specify:
+At a minimum, our contracts must include terms that specify:

-- Those involved in processing the data are subject to a duty of confidence - Appropriate measures will be taken to ensure the security of the processing - Sub-processors will only be engaged with the prior consent of the controller and under a written contract - The controller will assist the processor in dealing with subject access requests and allowing data subjects to exercise their rights under GDPR - The processor will assist the controller in meeting its GDPR obligations in relation to the security of processing, notification of data breaches and implementation of Data Protection Impact Assessments - Arrangements for data disposal or return upon termination of the agreement/contract - Availability to regular audits and inspections, and provide whatever information necessary for the controller and processor to meet their legal obligations. - Nothing will be done by either the controller or processor to infringe on the GDPR.
+- Acting only on written instructions. - Those involved in processing the data are subject to a duty of confidence. - Appropriate measures will be taken to ensure the security of the processing. - Sub-processors will only be engaged with the prior consent of the controller and under a written contract. - The controller will assist the processor in dealing with subject access requests and allowing data subjects to exercise their rights under GDPR. - The processor will assist the controller in meeting its GDPR obligations in relation to the security of processing, notification of data breaches and implementation of Data Protection Impact Assessments. - Submit to regular audits and inspections, and provide whatever information necessary for the controller and processor to meet their legal obligations. - Nothing will be done by either the controller or processor to infringe on GDPR.